jptriciaestella/TokoRacoon/README.md

 Download the code and **create .env file using the data from .env.example to use configured database and other settings**.

-Turn on XAMPP Apache and MySQL, **and create database named 'racoon_library' on your MySQL admin**.
+Turn on XAMPP Apache and MySQL, **and create database named 'tokoracoon' on your MySQL admin**.
 Then run these commands on your file terminal:

 ```sh
 composer install